VatsalSy/gruvbox_custom_crisp_themes.nvim/README.md

 ## 🚀 Requirements

-- Neovim 0.8.0 or higher
+- Neovim 0.10.0 or higher
 - `termguicolors` enabled
 - Optional: Treesitter for enhanced syntax highlighting

+Note: This theme defines the `LspInlayHint` highlight group, which was introduced in Neovim 0.10.0.
+If you are on 0.9.x or older, please upgrade to 0.10.0+ or remove any inlay-hint-related configuration from your setup to avoid warnings.

 ## 📄 License